joelegner/voided_shaft/docs/report.md

 $A_t$ = area of one leg of a hoop, $\text{in.}^2$.

 $b$ = width of compression member, in.

-$b_v$ = length of effective shear wall circumference of shaft = $0.78D$ in. for transmission line structure foundations.

-$b_x$ = length of opening along circumference of shaft = 0 in. for transmission line structure foundations.

 $c$ = distance from extreme compression fiber to neutral axis, in.